passport/www.passportjs.org/books/tutorials/username-password/verify.md

 $ npm install passport-local
 ```

-Next, we need to configure Passport to use `passport-local` when verifying
-a password.
-Open `'routes/auth.js'` and require the newly installed packages
+Next, we need to configure Passport.
+Open `'routes/auth.js'` and require the
-at line 2, below where `express` is `require`'d:
+newly installed packages at line 2, below where `express` is `require`'d:

 ```js
 var express = require('express');